-If the Program Administrator believes an Approved Vendor, Designee, or other entity is not acting, or has not acted, in compliance with consumer protection Program requirements in connection with the Program, the Program Administrator will send the entity a Notice of Potential Violation ("NOPV") that:
+In the event that If the Program Administrator concludes that believes an Approved Vendor and/or its.
+Designee, or other entity is not acting, or has not acted, in compliance with consumer protection Program

-- Identifies the problematic behavior - Explains how the behavior is or may be non-compliant with Program requirements - Requests more information about the issue - Includes information on possible penalties - For Designees, a copy of the NOPV will be sent to the Designee's Approved Vendor(s) - For nested Designees, a copy will also be sent to the Designee under which the entity receiving the NOPV is nested.
+- Identifies the problematic behavior, explains - Explains how the behavior is or may be non-compliant with program Program requirements - Requests more information about the issue, - Includes information on possible penalties, and may request more information about the issue.
+Approved Vendors and/or its Designee(s) are expected to act in a professional manner in any interactions with customers during the examination of a potential violation. - After a review of any such response, For Designees, a copy of the NOPV will be sent to the Designee's Approved Vendor(s) - For nested Designees, a copy will also be sent to the Designee under which the entity receiving the NOPV is nested.

-With the limited exception of emergency situations requiring immediate action (as determined at the discretion of the IPA), the Program Administrator will allow a reasonable time for the entity to respond before determining what response to take.
-The default time period is five business days, but the Program Administrator may shorten or lengthen this period if appropriate.
+With the limited exception of emergency situations requiring immediate action (as determined at the discretion of the IPA), the Program Administrator will determineallow a reasonable time for the entity to respond before determining what discipline, if any, should applyresponse to the Approved Vendor or Designee. take.
+The default time period is five business days, but the Program Administrator will also provide a copy of the determination to the IPA.

+may shorten or lengthen this period if appropriate.
 The Program Administrator may contact an Approved Vendor's or Designee's customers to understand the breadth of a disciplinary issue.